programminghistorian/ph-submissions/lessons/geocoding-qgis.md

 *	In QGIS select the `Add Delimited Text Layer` button from the Manage Layers toolbox (looks like a large comma symbol).
 Browse to locate the file and select `CSV` as file format and `No geometry (attribute only table)` under `Geometry definition`.
 The name for the new table is automatically specified in the field `Layer Name` as the same as the name of the file you have imported (`AlumniCounties`)
 *	In the Layers Panel right click on the map layer (called the same as the shapefile that you added: `UKDefinitionA`) and select `Properties`, and then choose the `Joins` tab on the left.
 Use the `+` button to create a join.
 *  In the pop-up window select the new table you imported (`AlumniCounties`) as the `Join layer` and in the `Join field` and `Target field` choose the columns in each which contain the same information (the county name).
 The `Join field` is `Row Labels` in this case, and the `Target field` is the field in the map layer’s attribute table which contains the corresponding information (in this case `NAME`).
 *	You can check that this join has worked by right-clicking on the shapefile layer and choosing `Open Attribute Table`.
-Notice that `AlumiCounties_Count Place of Origin` has now appeared as one of the columns in the counties shape layer, along with the various codes and ID numbers that are part of the shapefile we downloaded.
+Notice that `AlumniCounties_Count Place of Origin` has now appeared as one of the columns in the counties shape layer, along with the various codes and ID numbers that are part of the shapefile we downloaded.

  {% include figure.html filename="QGISFigure1.png" caption="Figure 2: The join fields to vector dialogue" %}